ratherlarge/mkdict/README.md

 # mkdict
-A custom dictionary that allows a single value to have multiple associated keys
+A dictionary that allows multiple keys for one value